-Course of study/ focus of study: Module name / title ntroduction to Car Body Design Einführung in die Karosseriekonstruktion Module number KK1-E Module coordinator/ person responsible Herr Prof. Dr. Alexander Piskun Duration of the module/ 1 Semester/ 4th, 5th or 6th semester/ Annually (German language semester/ frequency programme usually every semester) Credits (CP)/ semester hours 5 LP/ 4.00 SWS per week (SHW) 0 1.7 1.00 0110 Type of module , Mandatory elective module of the in-depth studies Applicability of the module Workload Contact hours: 68 h and Self-study: 82 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites Recommended: Students are already able to develop prismatic and cylindrical Requirements for participation/ surfaces both manually (using methods of descriptive geometry) and using previous knowledge CAD tools.
-If 1st semester graded (PL) or non-graded (SL) parts of a module exam are missing, no examination work can be taken from the 4th semester onwards.
-Teaching language Teaching language: English Alternate teaching language: German If there is more than one teaching language, the used teaching language will be announced by the lecturer.
-Competencies gained/ Students Learning Outcome know the most important car body requirements (functional, legal and consumer-driven) understand and can apply legal requirements in order to validate the car body design know the basic car body modules / assemblies and their functions. know automotive product development phases.
-Content of the module Car body representation in the drawing Specialties of the passenger car body parts in comparison to machine components in other industries Overview of most important car body requirements Application of representative legal requirements for design validation • Fundamentals of car body design; arts of car body structure (steel-stamping, monocoque and space frame), overview of important modules and assemblies (doors and closures, front structure, wiper systems, windshield etc.) Dimensional variation in steel stampings and basic methods to design for preision Design classes on car cabin development (different windshield / side part combinations, development of an A-Pillar accordingly to cross-sections specified etc.) Requirements for the award of Regular form of examination for the module examination (PL): Written credit points examination.
-Other possible forms of examination: Presentation, Written (Study and exam paper. requirements) Laboratory practical course: Lab work completion (SL) In case of more than one possible examination form in the module, the responsible lecturer will announce the examination form to be taken at the beginning of the course.
-Learning and teaching types/ Interactive lectures with exercises methods/ media types
+Module number Einführung in die Karosseriekonstruktion KK1-E Module coordinator/ person Herr Prof. Dr. Alexander Piskun responsible Duration of the module/ 1 Semester/ 4th, 5th or 6th semester/ Annually (German language semester/ frequency programme usually every semester) Credits (CP)/ semester hours 5 LP/ 4.00 SWS per week (SHW) Type of module , Mandatory elective module of the in-depth studies Applicability of the module Workload Contact hours: 68 h and Self-study: 82 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites Recommended: Students are already able to develop prismatic and cylindrica Requirements for participation/ previous knowledge CAD tools. previous knowledge If 1st semester graded (PL) or non-graded (SL) parts of a module exam are missing, no examination work can be taken from the 4th semester onwards.
+Teaching language: English Alternate teaching language: German Teaching language If there is more than one teaching language, the used teaching language will be announced by the lecturer.
+Competencies gained/ Students Learning Outcome • know the most important car body requirements (functional, legal and consumer-driven) • understand and can apply legal requirements in order to validate the car body design know the basic car body modules / assemblies and their functions. know automotive product development phases.
+Content of the module Car body representation in the drawing • Specialties of the passenger car body parts in comparison to machine components in other industries Overview of most important car body requirements Application of representative legal requirements for design validation • Fundamentals of car body design; arts of car body structure (steel-stamping, monocoque and space frame), overview of important modules and assemblies (doors and closures, front structure, wiper systems, windshield etc.) • Dimensional variation in steel stampings and basic methods to design for preision • Design classes on car cabin development (different windshield / side part combinations, development of an A-Pillar accordingly to cross-sections specified etc.) Requirements for the award of Regular form of examination for the module examination (PL): Written credit points examination.
+Other possible forms of examination: Presentation, Written (Study and exam paper. requirements) Laboratory practical course: Lab work completion (SL) In case of more than one possible examination form in the module, the responsible lecturer will announce the examination form to be taken at the beginning of the course. earning and teaching types/ Interactive lectures with exercises Learning and teaching types/ Interactive lectures with exercises Learning and teaching types/ methods/ media types Interactive lectures with exercises

 Literature In the current edition: Malen, Donald E.: Fundamentals of Automobile Body Structure Design, SAE International - Automobiles Morello, Lorenzo et al.: The Automotive Body: Volume II: System Design, Springer - Technology & Engineering Burandt, U.: Ergonomics for Styling and Design.
-Dr. Otto Schmidt Piskun, Alexander: Car Body Development Scripts online Further information from industry as lecture scripts from the teaching professor
+Dr. Otto Schmidt Piskun, Alexander: Car Body Development Scripts online Further information from industry as lecture scripts from the teaching professor ·